cardano-foundation/cf-identity-wallet/README.md

 # Overview

 <div style="text-align: justify">
 The Identity Wallet is an open source application developed by the Cardano Foundation.
 It provides a digital solution for users to securely store, manage, and share their identifiers and verifiable credentials using a mobile device.
-This project is the result of on-going research and development pertaining to the principles of Self-Sovereign Identity (SSI), Decentralized Identifiers (DIDs), Self-Certifying Identifiers (SCIs), Verifiable Credentials, Verifiable Data Registries (VDRs) and the standards, frameworks and implementations available within the Cardano ecosystem and externally.
+This project is the result of ongoing research and development pertaining to the principles of Self-Sovereign Identity (SSI), Decentralized Identifiers (DIDs), Self-Certifying Identifiers (SCIs), Verifiable Credentials, Verifiable Data Registries (VDRs) and the standards, frameworks and implementations available within the Cardano ecosystem and externally.
 The first release of Identity Wallet provides an open source reference implementation demonstrating W3C Decentralized Identifiers, Verifiable Credentials, and Key Event Receipt Infrastructure (KERI) on Cardano.
 </div>

 #### Click the image below to watch our overview video